mlresearch/v107/_posts/2020-08-16-mencia-uranga20a.md

   biases relevant to these two characteristics are mostly absent from models explored to date.
 Quantum Mechanics is a natural source of probabilistic models of wave behavior.
-Our model takes the form of a stochastic Schrödinger equation describing the continuous time measurement of a quantum system, and is equivalent to the \\textit{continuous Matrix Product State} (cMPS) representation of wavefunctions in one dimensional many-body systems.
+Our model takes the form of a stochastic Schrödinger equation describing the continuous time measurement of a quantum system, and is equivalent to the <em>continuous Matrix Product State</em> (cMPS) representation of wavefunctions in one dimensional many-body systems.
 This constitutes a deep autoregressive architecture in which the system’s state is a latent representation of the past observations.
 We test our model on synthetic data sets of stationary and non-stationary signals.
 This